A neighbourhood theorem for submanifolds in generalized complex geometry: Main results

 Our second main result concerns neighbourhoods of submanifolds in generalized complex geometry.
 Specifically, let $(M,H,\J)$ be a generalized complex manifold and $i:Y\hookrightarrow M$ a compact submanifold with the structure of an Abelian Poisson brane on it (see Def.\ref{Poisson brane}).
 Here $M$ and $Y$ are manifolds without boundary.
 From Lemmas \ref{lem:pb=>hol poisson} and \ref{lem:apb=>hol normal bundle} we know that $Y$ is equipped with a complex structure $I_Y$ and that the normal bundle $NY$ is a holomorphic vector bundle over $(Y,I_Y)$.
 The total space of $NY$ therefore comes equipped with an integrable complex structure denoted by $I$, which depends only on the brane-structure of $Y$.

 \begin{thm} Let $(M,H,\J)$ be a generalized complex manifold and $(Y,\tau)\subset M$ a compact Abelian Poisson brane.
 Denote by $I$ the induced complex structure on the total space of $NY$.
-If there exists a neighbourhood $U$ of $Y$ in $NY$ so that $(U,I)$ is $2$- and $3$-convex and $H^{0,2}(U,I)=0$, then there exists a neighbourhood $V$ of $Y$ in $M$ and an exact two-form $B\in\Omega^2(V)$ so that $\J$ is $B$-field equivalent to a holomorphic Poisson structure on $V$. \end{thm} Even though this theorem is inspired by Theorem \ref{theo:Bailey}, which describes generalized complex structures around points, the general case of $Y$ being a point is not covered by Theorem \ref{16:02:38} because of the assumption that $N^\ast Y$ is Abelian.
+If there exists a neighbourhood $U$ of $Y$ in $NY$ so that $(U,I)$ is $2$- and $3$-convex and $H^{0,2}(U,I)=0$, then there exists a neighbourhood $V$ of $Y$ in $M$ and an exact two-form $B\in\Omega^2(V)$ so that $\J$ is $B$-field equivalent to a holomorphic Poisson structure on $V$. \end{thm}

+\begin{rem} In the theorem above, the neighbourhood $U$ of $Y$ is assumed to be a compact submanifold of $NY$ with boundary, having zero codimension in $NY$ and containing $Y$ in its interior.
+This assumption will be implicit in the remainder of this paper when we consider a neighbourhood of a submanifold with appropriate convexity assumptions.
+In our applications, $U$ will always be the unit disc bundle with respect to some Hermitian metric. \end{rem}

+Even though this theorem is inspired by Theorem \ref{theo:Bailey}, which describes generalized complex structures around points, the general case of $Y$ being a point is not covered by Theorem \ref{16:02:38} because of the assumption that $N^\ast Y$ is Abelian.
 Nevertheless, when $Y$ is a point, the methods for proving Theorem \ref{16:02:38} are readily adjusted to re-obtain Theorem \ref{theo:Bailey}.
 Interestingly though, this adjustment only works when $Y$ is a point.

 \begin{thm}[\cite{MR3128977}] Let $(M,\J)$ be a generalized complex manifold and $y\in M$ a point in the complex locus of $\J$.
 Then there exists a neighbourhood $V$ of $y$ in $M$ and an exact two-form $B\in \Omega^2(V)$ such that $\J$ is $B$-field equivalent to a holomorphic Poisson structure on $V$. \end{thm}